irnamstf/2403-ITT440/10% Individual Assignment/10 MUHAMAD MUQRI BIN ABU HARIRAH/README.md

 }
 ```

-## What is Python
+## Origin of Python
-Python is programming language that was created by Guido van Rossum and it was released in 1991.
+Python is programming language that was created by Guido van Rossum in late 1980s as a successor to the ABC programming language.
 Python is an Open-source, high-level and general-purpose programming language.
-It is used for: * Web development
-     * Software development
-     * System scripting

 ## Why Python
 * Python can work wide different platforms such as Windows, Mac or Linux.